Creating an Organizational Conflict Statement

 Having a statement on conflict empowers your team to see it as a pathway to improvement, not a roadblock.
 Below, you’ll find a step-by-step template for crafting a conflict statement tailored to your organization’s values, culture, and goals.

-Tips for creating an Organizational Conflict Statement
+Tips for Creating an Organizational Conflict Statement

-Section 1: Commitment to Conflict Resolution
+Commitment to Conflict Resolution

-(Describe your organization’s approach and values around conflict)
+Describe your organization’s approach and values around conflict.

 Example: